I tried image analysis with the multimodal capabilities of Foundation Models

 Input Image Size

-Since the framework automatically scales and converts colors before sending to the model, pre-conversion is not necessary.
-However, larger images consume more tokens, so caution is needed with large images from the perspective of response speed and the context window.
+Since the framework automatically scales and converts colors before sending to the model, no prior conversion is necessary.
+However, the larger the image, the more tokens are consumed, so be careful with large images from the perspective of response speed and context window.

 Japanese Prompts

 Writing prompts in Japanese works, but the language of the response depends on the instructions in the prompt.
-If you want answers in Japanese, it is a good idea to explicitly state "Please answer in Japanese."
+If you want responses in Japanese, it is best to explicitly state "Please answer in Japanese."

 Troubleshooting